Shared Infrastructure Programme

 The first step for a legal entity wishing to register as a SWIFT service bureau is to complete and submit the Service bureau registration for operational level.

-If you are an existing service bureau fully owned by one or several SWIFT Shareholders and you are only offering the shared connectivity to your shareholder’s group of companies.
-New form for internal SB
+If you are an existing service bureau fully owned by one or several SWIFT Shareholders and you are only offering the shared connectivity to your shareholder’s group of companies, please register using this form.

 Upon receipt of the application form, SWIFT will make some compliance checks: